antoniomrg/Employee_Manager_BE/README.md

 ## Employee Manager API
 Simple RESTful API for managing employee data, built using Spring Boot.
 The application allows CRUD (Create, Read, Update, Delete) operations on employee records, with features such as searching for employees by name or email, and automatic employee code generation.
+(The front-end code for this application can be found in a separate repository: https://github.com/antoniomrg/Employee_Manager_FE.git)

 ### Features